1 On modelling and making predictions

 I come to think of the Hitchhiker’s Guide to the Galaxy, especially the third of five volumes in the trilogy[9] If you don’t remember it: our planet was really a giant super computer operated by mice.
 It tolled away for millions of years to answer the biggest and most fundamental question about Life, The Universe and Everything.
 Eventually the answer came: 42, but by then no one remembered the question.
 I’ve often been in that situation with network analysis and indicators: It gives the answer, but what was the question?
 What do the indicators tell us?
 How do we interpret them?
 And importantly, can we use this for making prediction?

-Making predictions and evaluating “what if” questions remain elusive, however, as ecological network analysis has demonstrated very little predictive capabilities, such as we are craving for fisheries management.
+Making predictions and evaluating “what if” questions remain elusive, however, as ecological network analysis has demonstrated very little predictive capabilities, such as we are craving for in fisheries management.
 Rather, network analysis tends to be static, almost without exception – it’s the study and interpretation of snapshots such as mentioned earlier.

 Dynamic considerations have, however, entered from a different route.
 There was a productivity sub-group of IBP that focused on modelling, including dynamic modelling of ecosystems.
 For this, they created a new field in ecology, systems analysis, and recruited a cohort of bright, quantitative young scientists that used the emerging computers to make models and analysis never imagined before.